paulcockrell/Netzke-web-desktop/README.md

  * Network traffic icon on the far right of the status bar, turns red while the desktop is busy communicating to the server/rendering applications
  * Digital clock showing us the time

+## Advanced applications

+ * Recent addition of an example set of Netzke-desktop-applications that can perform long running tasks server side without locking up the main rails process.
+This allows the user to continue using the desktop and its other applications during these processes.
+ * There is quite a bit of stuff here that exists outside of the rails application (bashscripts etc) that requires setting up correctly for the above to work.
+The documentation for this will be completed soon

 ## More info

 View a *live* demo of the netzke-desktop-demo: http://netzke-desktop-demo.heroku.com